 Contact Your Legislators

 An important part of the Foundation’s advocacy work is making our voices heard.
 Building relationships with legislators at the state and federal levels is essential to achieving our legislative priorities.

 There are several ways for you to communicate and build relationships with the people who have been elected to represent you.
 We can help you prepare and get organized to make the most out of your interactions with your legislators.

 Learn who your legislators are and how to contact them.

 Meet with Your Legislators

-Meeting with your legislators in person is one of the most effective ways to educate them about IBD and advocate for change.
+Meeting with your legislators is one of the most effective ways to educate them about IBD and advocate for change.

 There are several ways to get face time with your legislators:

 Schedule an appointment in their capitol office - whether the Washington, D.C. office for federal legislators, or the state capitol for state legislators

 Schedule an appointment at one of their district offices near you